vedantbonde19/vedantbonde19.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Awarded merit certificate for performance at the Indian National Mathematics Olympiad.
+Awarded merit certificate for performance at the National Mathematics Olympiad.